-A dental implant can come in several forms, but the most common form is a titanium tooth root surgically inserted into the jawbone.
+A dental implants can come in several forms, but the most common form is a titanium tooth root surgically inserted into the jawbone.
 Dental implants are much stronger and can last a very long time.
 They are commonly used as one of the best options for tooth replacement.

 The timeline for getting dental implants varies from patient to patient.
 It depends on the extent of the work that needs to be done and the condition of bone into which the implant will be placed.
 Implant treatment can take from as few as two appointments up to 12-18 months for extensive treatment.

 During this stage, the patient meets with the dentist to create a personalized treatment plan.